gbif/hp-canadensys/about.md

 ## Canadensys

 Biological collections are replete with taxonomic, geographic, temporal, numerical, and historical information.
 This information is crucial for understanding and properly managing biodiversity and ecosystems, but is often difficult to access.
-Canadensys, operated from the [Université de Montréal Biodiversity Centre](https://irbv.umontreal.ca/institute/infrastructure/biodiversity-centre/?lang=en), is a Canada-wide effort to make the biodiversity information held in biological collections accessible to everyone.
+Canadensys, operated from the [Université de Montréal Biodiversity Centre](https://irbv.umontreal.ca/institute/infrastructure/biodiversity-centre/?lang=en), is a Canada-wide effort to make the biodiversity information held in Canadian biological collections and institutions accessible to everyone.

 Canadensys publishes specimen data from Canadian natural history collections, as well as other kinds of biodiversity data such as species checklists (many of which include estimates of species richness), observations and ecological data.
 Some of these resources include data on species new to science.
 Canadensys also hosts the data publication platforms for two online taxonomic journals, [Specimen](https://specimenpub.org/) and [Collection](https://specimenpub.org/).